 And Why You Should Care

 WordPress is an open source content management system (CMS) to manage websites.
-Approximately 35% of all websites are powered by WordPress and WordPress dominates the CMS market with almost 60% using WordPress. [source: techjury, 2020] That’s a heck of a lot of websites!
+Over 30% of all websites are powered by WordPress, WordPress dominates the CMS market with almost 62% using WordPress, and in 2021, over 455 million websites are WordPress websites. [source: techjury, 2022] These are impressive statistics!

 There’s a few challenges for WordPress, including:

-Here are some questions and answers to help you understand what’s involved with maintaining and updating your WordPress website, and security considerations to keep in mind.
+Here are some FAQs to help you understand what’s involved with owning a WordPress website, with respect to WordPress Backups & Updates.

 WordPress updates are like any other technological updates that are applied across the board to devices and apps you use every day.
 My PC computer’s Windows operating system is updated every Tuesday.
 My cell phone processes updates provided intermittently by my cell phone provider.
 Likewise, our PS4 gaming system has a major update every month or so.
 Your WordPress website is no different.

 Essentially your updates fall into 3 main categories:

 - Security updates: A flaw in the code has been detected and the author is sending out a security patch.

 - Coding fixes: An error or glitch has been detected and the owner is sending out a fix.